 Egg freezing has become increasingly popular among women.
-Data collected by SART reported that 23 times more women froze their eggs in 2017 as compared to 2009.
-Many believe that this trend will continue and that women will continue to freeze their eggs.
+Data collected by the Society for Assisted Reproductive Technology (SART) demonstrates that 23 times more women froze their eggs in 2017 than in 2009.
+Some experts believe that this trend will continue.

 Women may freeze their eggs for various reasons, which include: having a condition that can affect fertility, undergoing treatment for conditions like cancer, planning to undergo IVF, or preserving eggs for possible future use.

 Egg freezing is not an inexpensive endeavor, as it costs approximately $15,000-$20,000 per cycle, and multiple cycles may be needed.
 The cost includes things like medications and treatment and storage.

 Even before starting the egg freezing process, women often undergo screening blood tests like hormone levels.
 From there, there are multiple steps including ovarian stimulation, egg retrieval, and freezing.
 Ovarian stimulation involves taking synthetic hormones to stimulate the ovaries to produce multiple eggs.Blood tests and vaginal ultrasounds are then done to assess the results.
 Egg retrieval is typically completed in a clinic or doctor’s office and is done under sedation.
 After the eggs are harvested, they are frozen for preservation.

 Needless to say, egg freezing is a process that involves multiple steps and invasive procedures.
 However, many women choose to go through the process in order to preserve their fertility.